wilsonmar/wilsonmar.github.io/_posts/2019-06-03-flood-perftest.md

 ## Setup Flood Element CLI locally

+1. <a target="_blank" href="https://wilsonmar.github.io/mac-osx-terminal/">Open a Terminal</a>.

-To run Flood Element scripts using CLI commands on your Mac or Linux laptop, first install it by triple-clicking this URL and pasting it in your Terminal:
+1. To install on your Mac or Linux laptop `element-cli` and run a Flood Element script against a sample app (that's up all time), triple-click this URL and paste it in your Terminal:

    <pre><strong>sh -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/flood-io/flood-local-setup.sh)"</strong></pre>

-The command runs the shell script at the GitHub repo at:
+   The command runs shell script `flood-local-setup.sh` from a GitHub repo at:

    <a target="_blank" href="https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/flood-io/flood-local-setup.sh">https://github.com/wilsonmar/DevSecOps/master/flood-io/flood-local-setup.sh</a>